 Rollup 19 for Exchange 2010 fixes a massive security issue for EWS connections proxied from an Exchange 2016 server.
 To quote Microsoft Support.

 That is a significant security hole.
-For those on Exchange 2010 I highly recommend testing and upgrading to this rollup as soon as possible.
+For those on Exchange 2010, I highly recommend testing and upgrading to this roll-up as soon as possible.

 So, what’s new in these Cumulative Updates?

 The December updates introduced Hybrid Modern Authentication (HMA) for Exchange 2013 and 2016.
 Effectively, by connecting Exchange on-prem to Office 365 via hybrid, modern authentication (“OAuth”) is extended to your on-prem users.
 This introduces some exciting new things.
 First, your Office 365 and on-prem users now share the same authentication path.
 Authentication shifts from Exchange to the identity provider common to both Office 365 and on-prem users.
 What this means is that if your identity provider is delivering multi-factor authentication (MFA) or conditional access to your Office 365 users, these capabilities now extend to your on-prem users.
-Second, and to loosely quote Greg Taylor, even if you identity provider only supports username and password authentication this is still more secure as Exchange is no longer in the business of authenticating users.
+Second, and to loosely quote Greg Taylor, even if your identity provider only supports username and password authentication this is still more secure as Exchange is no longer in the business of authenticating users.

 To read Greg’s full article on Hybrid Modern Authentication, which details the requirements and steps needed to make this work, click here.
 Be sure to check out Greg’s Ignite session on Hybrid Modern Authentication as well.

 For Exchange 2013 and 2016 we also get a change in their behavior regarding TLS and cryptographic settings.
 When prior cumulative updates were installed, the setup process would reset these technologies to Exchange’s preferred settings.
-Going forward the setup process will retain any customization made by customer.
+Going forward the setup process will retain any customization made by the customer.
 TLS and cryptographic settings will only be changed in a new installation of Exchange.

 Exchange 2013 and 2016 now supports .NET Framework 4.7.1.
 While optional now, 4.7.1 will become a mandatory requirement in the June 2018 updates.
 This can make your upgrade path a little tricky if you typically stay behind on cumulative updates.
 We saw similar cases with previous cumulative updates, where CU15 added supported for .NET 4.6.2 but then CU16+ mandated the installation of .4.6.2.
 The challenge was that you needed CU15 before you could install 4.6.2 and, you needed 4.6.2 before you could install CU16 or later.
 The problem is that at the time of writing CU15 is no longer publicly available.
 The good news is that you can still get this download by opening a case with support.
 I highly recommend this article by Michel de Rooij titled Upgrade Paths for CU’s & .NET.
 It succinctly illustrates how each cumulative update and .NET release fits together.